etcd/raspi-home-sensors/README.md

 }
 ```

+The microSD can now be inserted into the raspi.

+## First boot

-Theoretically, once the microSD is inserted into the raspi and the raspi is plugged in, it should be possible to SSH into it after it boots up.
+Once the raspi is plugged in and it boots up, it should be possible to SSH into it using the command `ssh <192.168.LOCAL.IP> -l pi`.

+This IP can be determined by looking for the device named `raspberrypi` on your local network.
+You can use a network scanner or log into your router to list your devices.
+I would recommend logging into your router, since there's a good chance you'll also want to bind this device to a static IP.